Phenomenology of the Prethermal Many-Body Localized Regime

 (using \(p(\omega=0) = O(W^{-1})\), \(C J^{\theta} = O(J)\), and that the ratio \(J/\omega_c\) is proportional to \(J\tau\)).
 The exact dependence of \(-\theta^{-1}\) on \(W/J\) is unknown.
 Nevertheless, as \(-\theta^{-1}\) is slowly varying in the numerically accessible \(W/J\) range (inset of \autoref{fig:correlators}(b)), we linearize it.
 This gives \(\log(J\tau) = O(W/J)\).

 The dependence of \(\log(J \tau)\) may be different for larger \(W/J\).
-The purely linear numerical results for \(\log(J \tau)\) thus remain surprising in the successive resonance model~(\autoref{fig:correlators}).
+The purely linear form for \(\log(J \tau)\) obtained numerically (\autoref{fig:correlators}(b)) thus remain unexpected in the successive resonance model.

 Equation~\eqref{eqn:Ct_prediction} accounts for both of our main observations in \autoref{fig:correlators}.
 Furthermore, we have arrived at a falsifiable prediction: the stretch exponent \(\beta\) of the decay should be given by \(\beta = - \theta\)~\eqref{eqn:beta_theta}.
 An independent numerical measurement of \(\theta\) can test this prediction.
-Indeed, fitting a power law \(-2 + \theta\) to the distribution of decimated elements in \autoref{fig:mat_dist} produces exponents \(-\theta\) which are in good agreement with \(\beta\) as fit to \(C(t)\)~(\autoref{fig:phase_diagram}(b)).
-This agreement extends to several models with prethermal MBL regimes, in which we extract \(\beta\) from published data~\cite{Lezama2019,Lezama2021,Schiulaz2019}.
+Indeed, fitting a power law \(-2 + \theta\) to the distribution of decimated elements in \autoref{fig:mat_dist} produces exponents \(-\theta\) which are in broad agreement with \(\beta\) as fit to \(C(t)\)~(\autoref{fig:phase_diagram}(b)).
+This agreement extends to several models with prethermal MBL regimes~\cite{Lezama2019,Lezama2021,Schiulaz2019}.
+Note that, as \(\rho_{\mathrm{dec}}\) is not a pure power law, agreement should not be exact.

-\emph{Discussion}.---Theory forbids a stable MBL phase in many settings in which experiment and numerics observe MBL phenomenology~\cite{Wahl2019,Rubio2019,Chertkov2021,vanHorssen2015,Yao2016,deRoeck2016,LeBlond2021,Bulchandani2022,Burin2006,Yao2014,Smith2016}.
+\emph{Discussion}.---Theory forbids a stable MBL phase in many settings in which experiment and numerics observe MBL phenomenology~\cite{Wahl2019,Rubio2019,Chertkov2021,vanHorssen2015,Yao2016,deRoeck2016,LeBlond2021,Bulchandani2022,Burin2006,Yao2014,Smith2016,Nandy2022}.
 Even in one dimension, MBL may only exist at much larger disorder strengths than previously anticipated~\cite{deRoeck2017,Crowley2022b,Morningstar2022,Sels2021,Sels2021b}.
 These settings are instances of prethermal MBL.
 We have begun the study of such prethermal dynamics in one dimension.
 The successive resonance model predicts stretched exponential decay of autocorrelators, an exponentially long thermalization time, and the value of the stretch exponent, all of which are supported by numerics in several models at intermediate values of \(W\).
 These values of \(W\) lie in the regime that diagonalization studies previously identified as critical.

 At larger values of \(W\) in the prethermal regime (previously identified as many-body localized), the decimated elements can be controlled by a power law exponent \(\theta\) that is positive for small Jacobi flow times.
 Here, the flow of \(\theta\) cannot be ignored, as thermalization should be signaled by a negative \(\theta\).
 Testing resonance model predictions then requires longer flow times and larger system sizes, or an analytic theory of the flow of \(\theta\).